MinervaRose/MinervaRose.github.io/docs/_posts/2021-03-12-ordering-redbubble-socks.markdown

 The **Redbubble label provides clear instructions**, make sure to read it carefully if you purchase some of the socks we designed.

-We hope that this blog post was informative and helped you to know what to expect when ordering socks on Redbubble and particularly from our [Violet And Oberon shop.](https://www.redbubble.com/people/VioletAndOberon/shop)
+We hope that this blog post was informative and helped you to know what to expect when ordering socks on Redbubble and particularly from our [VioletAndOberon shop.](https://www.redbubble.com/people/VioletAndOberon/shop)